At a Glance

 - The programme concludes with a bachelor’s thesis.

-You can start the programme in International Business and Management in each winter.
+You can start the programme in International Business and Management in each semester.
 40 eligible applicants will be accepted.
 Up to 30% of registrations are reserved for international applicants.

 You are eligible for the study programme if you have a university entrance qualification.
 These qualifications include the general university entrance qualification awarded to secondary school graduates, a subject-related qualification granting admission to a university or a university of applied sciences, a master craftsman certificate or an equivalent professional qualification.